 Is it finally time to think about leading with emotions that connect, rather than disconnect?”

-In 2020 the world has held a mirror up and asked us – as individuals, communities, organisations, and society – to look into it.
+In recent months, the world has held a mirror up and asked us – as individuals, communities, organisations, and society – to look into it.
 When we do, we don’t just see a snapshot of who we are in the here and now.
 We pause.
 We think about who we’ve been in the past too.

 Over the last however many years, higher education has faced ups and downs.
 The ways we’ve led in this environment has been shaped by things we can’t necessarily control, like the market and government policy, but also by things that we can control, such as the way we choose to respond and the emotions that come with this.
 Fear, anger, hope, frustration.